evangelosmeklis/Chord-DHT/README.md

 ## Introduction

-This is just an experiment as a coursework for Distributed Systems class on UFABC.
+This is just an experiment as a coursework for Distributed Systems class on National Technical University of Athens.
 The goal is to implement a simple DHT using some defined rules:

 - There must always be a ring of nodes, which every node has a pointer to the next one and another pointer to the previous one
 - If a node is alone then it points to no one